TKone7/vanpi/README.md

 - Sit back and relax

 Once done, the RPI will power up in Access Point Mode, connect to it and proceed from there

+(Homebridge needs to be setup, you can do that under RPI-IP:8581 or pekaway.local:8581 - set vanpi:pekawayfetzt and continue from there, config should already be there, not further tested due to lack of iPhones)